❤️ Fitness & HealthFree · No signup

 Tips & Best Practices

-- ✓Muscle mass dramatically affects ideal weight: a 5 ft 10 in male competitive bodybuilder might weigh 200 lbs at 8% body fat — far above any "ideal weight" formula but clearly healthy.
-Scale weight without body fat context is often misleading.
+• Muscle mass dramatically affects what an ideal weight looks like in practice: a 5 foot 10 inch male competitive bodybuilder might weigh 200 lbs at 8 percent body fat — well above any formula result — but is clearly healthy.
+Scale weight without body composition context is often misleading and should not be used as the sole measure of health.

-- ✓The BMI healthy weight range (18.5–24.9) is the most widely used clinical reference.
-For a 5 ft 5 in woman, this corresponds to approximately 111–149 lbs — a 38-pound range reflecting genuine biological variation.
+• The BMI healthy weight range of 18.5 to 24.9 is the most widely used clinical reference globally.
+For a 5 foot 5 inch woman, this corresponds to approximately 111 to 149 lbs — a 38-pound range that reflects genuine biological variation and means both ends of that spectrum can represent excellent health.

-- ✓Frame size adjustment: large-framed individuals can healthily weigh 10% above the formula result; small-framed individuals 10% below.
-Measure wrist circumference to estimate frame: women with wrist under 5.5 inches are small-framed; men with wrist under 6.5 inches are small-framed.
+• Frame size adjustment can be applied to formula results: large-framed individuals can healthily weigh approximately 10 percent above the formula result; small-framed individuals approximately 10 percent below.
+Measure wrist circumference to estimate frame size — women with wrist under 5.5 inches and men under 6.5 inches are small-framed.

-- ✓Weight and health are not perfectly correlated: research consistently shows that fitness level (cardiorespiratory fitness) predicts health outcomes better than weight alone.
-A fit person at the upper end of their ideal weight range is healthier than an unfit person at the lower end.
+• Weight and health are not perfectly correlated: research consistently shows that cardiorespiratory fitness level predicts health outcomes better than scale weight alone.
+A fit person at the upper end of their ideal weight range is healthier than an unfit person at the lower end by most clinical outcome measures.

-- ✓Children and teenagers have age- and sex-specific ideal weight ranges using BMI-for-age percentile charts — adult formulas do not apply during growth phases.
+• Children and teenagers have age- and sex-specific ideal weight ranges using BMI-for-age percentile charts from the CDC, WHO, or equivalent national health authorities.
+Adult formulas do not apply during active growth phases — use paediatric-specific tools for anyone under 18.

-- ✓For body composition goals (looking and feeling fit rather than hitting a scale number), targeting a specific body fat percentage (12-17% for men, 20-25% for women for "fitness" category) is more meaningful than hitting a formula-derived weight.
+• For body composition goals such as looking and feeling fit rather than hitting a specific scale number, targeting a body fat percentage of 12 to 17 percent for men or 20 to 25 percent for women (fitness category) is a more meaningful and actionable goal than a formula-derived weight.

 Who Uses This Calculator

-People beginning a weight management programme use the ideal weight calculator to set a realistic, evidence-based target weight rather than an arbitrary number.
-Healthcare providers use ideal body weight (IBW) formulas — particularly Devine — as a clinical reference for medication dosing calculations, anaesthesia dosing, and nutritional prescriptions in hospital settings.
-Personal trainers and fitness coaches use ideal weight ranges to help clients set realistic goals that account for body composition rather than just the scale number.
-Individuals struggling with body image use the calculator to understand that healthy weight is a range — and that their target does not need to be the absolute minimum of that range to be healthy.
-Parents track their children's growth against age-appropriate weight-for-height standards during paediatric appointments.
-Sports coaches use weight range information to help athletes in weight-class sports identify competitive weight classes that match their natural frame without requiring extreme cutting.
+People beginning a weight management programme use the ideal weight calculator to set a realistic, evidence-based target weight rather than an arbitrary goal influenced by social comparison or aesthetic ideals.
+Healthcare providers use ideal body weight (IBW) formulas — particularly the Devine formula — as a clinical reference for medication dosing calculations, anaesthesia dose estimation, and nutritional prescriptions in hospital settings where precision directly affects patient safety.
+Personal trainers and fitness coaches use ideal weight ranges to help clients set realistic goals that account for body composition rather than just scale numbers, preventing the common mistake of targeting an inappropriately low weight.
+Individuals struggling with body image use the calculator to understand that healthy weight is a range — and that their personal target does not need to be the absolute minimum of that range to be healthy and achieve their health goals.
+Parents track their children's growth against age-appropriate weight-for-height standards during paediatric appointments in the USA, UK, Australia, and New Zealand, though paediatric-specific growth charts should be used rather than adult formulas.
+Sports coaches use weight range information to help athletes in weight-class sports identify competitive weight classes that match their natural frame without requiring extreme and dangerous cutting protocols.
+Bariatric surgery programs use ideal body weight calculations to set post-operative weight loss goals and evaluate surgical outcomes.

 Optimised for: USA · Canada · UK · Australia · Calculations run in your browser · No data stored